ionic-team/ionic-framework/packages/react/test/README.md

 2. Update the application to the latest version of React.
 3. Make note of any files that changed during the upgrade (`package.json`, `package-lock.json`, etc).
 4. Copy the changed files to a new directory in `apps`.
-5. Add a new entry to the matrix for `test-core-react` in `./github/workflows/build.yml`.
+5. Add a new entry to the matrix for `test-react-e2e` in `./github/workflows/build.yml`.
 This will allow the new test app to run against all PRs.
 6. Commit these changes and push.